shiv9969/Yt-download-bot/README.md

 # Social-Media-Downloader

-Telegram bot to download media from Youtube, Spotify, Tiktok, Twitter, Instagram and Pinterest
+Telegram bot to download media from Youtube, Spotify, Tiktok, Twitter, Instagram, Facebook and Pinterest

 ## It took me a lot of time to make this bot, so please give it a star if you like it.